Statistical determinism in non-Lipschitz dynamical systems: Introduction

-Consider a nonlinear ordinary differential equation $\dot\bx = \mathbf{f}(\bx)$ with $\bx \in \mathbb{R}^d$ and the derivative with respect to time $t \in \mathbb{R}$.
-Given an initial condition $\bx(0)= \bx_0$, the local existence of solution $\bx(t)$ is guaranteed if the function $\mathbf{f}(\bx)$ is continuous in a neighborhood of $\bx_0$.
-The stronger Lipschitz continuity is required for its uniqueness by standard theorems.
-It is remarkable that breaking of Lipschitz condition is abundant in dynamical systems modeling natural phenomena.
-One may think, for example, of the $n$-body problem~\cite{diacu1992singularities} or the Kirchhoff--Helmholtz system of point vortices~\cite{newton2013n}, where the forces diverge at vanishing distances.
-Other important examples arise in fluid dynamics, where particles are transported by non-Lipschitz velocity fields due to shocks in compressible flows or H\"{o}lder continuous fields expected in incompressible developed turbulence~\cite{frisch1995turbulence}.
-Many infinite-dimensional systems feature the so-called blowup phenomenon, when the initially regular solutions become singular in finite times~\cite{eggers2015singularities}.
-Continuation of such solutions past the singularity is usually non-unique due to the lack of Lipschitz continuity.
+for arbitrary dimension $d$.
+Local existence of solutions $\bx(t)$ is guaranteed if the function $\mathbf{f}:\mathbb{R}^d \mapsto \mathbb{R}^d$ is continuous, while the Lipschitz continuity is required for its uniqueness by standard theorems.
+Breaking of the Lipschitz condition is remarkably abundant in dynamical systems modeling natural phenomena; for example, in the $n$-body problem~\cite{diacu1992singularities} or the Kirchhoff--Helmholtz system of point vortices~\cite{newton2013n}, where the forces diverge at vanishing distances.
+Other important examples arise in fluid dynamics, where particles are transported by shocks in compressible flows \cite{eyink2015spontaneous} or rough velocities in incompressible turbulence~\cite{frisch1995turbulence}.
+Many infinite-dimensional systems form singularities from smooth data in finite time; these often take the form of H\"{o}lderian cusps~\cite{eggers2015singularities}.

-The problem of fundamental importance is: how to select a solution after the singularity?
-A natural way to answer this question is to employ a regularization, in which the system is modified (smoothed) very close to the singularity and the solution becomes well-defined at larger times.
-However, for many non-Lipschitz (excluding the notable classes of \cite{diperna1989ordinary,ambrosio2004transport}), this procedure has the strong drawback: it is not robust.
-Namely, as a consequence of non-uniqueness, such selection is known to be highly sensitive to different regularizations and even to the scale at which a given regularization is introduced~\cite{diperna1989ordinary,ciampa2019smooth2,ciampa2019smooth,drivas2018life}.
-In the present work, we show that a properly generalized notion of continuation, which refers to a larger class of stochastic regularizations, can accommodate such inherent non-uniqueness in a natural and robust manner.
+The problem of fundamental importance is: how to select a ``meaningful" solution after the singularity?
+A natural way to answer this question is to employ a regularization by which the system is modified (smoothed) very close to the singularity and the solution becomes well-defined at larger times.
+However this procedure is not robust in general; examples show it can be highly sensitive to the regularization details~\cite{diperna1989ordinary,ciampa2019smooth2,ciampa2019smooth,drivas2018life} although unique selection is possible in some notable situations \cite{mcgehee1974triple}.
+In this work, we show that continuation as a stochastic process can accommodate such non-uniqueness in a natural and robust manner if the deterministic system has certain chaotic properties.